JNRowe/jnrowe.github.io/thoughts/side_projects.rst

    lights have been switched off.

 To relate this to my brother I think of a family party we attended this past weekend.
-When people asked me what my brother does I proudly say he works in logistics, and I like to tell people how well he’s done for himself.
-When talking to the extended family that often seemed to end up being about material possessions or such.
+When people asked me what my brother does I’d say that he works in logistics, and the conversation drifts from there.
+When talking to the extended family that often seemed to head toward being about material possessions that work may afford him.
 However, I’ve noticed in the past when I’m talking to people I’d call friends it often quickly digresses in to strange discussions about box packing, routing, `the curse of travelling salesmen`_ or `bridges in some foreign land`_.
-Because of the math and technology implications many of my friends have written tools to explore some of the practical and theoretical issues faced in logistics… for fun.
+Because of the math and technology implications many of my friends have written tools to explore some of the practical and theoretical issues faced in logistics… often for fun.

 .. _the curse of travelling salesmen: http://en.wikipedia.org/wiki/Travelling_salesman_problem
 .. _bridges in some foreign land: http://en.wikipedia.org/wiki/Bridges_of_Konigsberg